nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 ### 3. Agree on the Goals (Provisional)

-The first version of your Enhancement Proposal should include a summary of the enhancement and sections addressing the " Goals" and "Non-Goals".
+Write the first version of your Enhancement Proposal using the [template](/docs/proposals/template.md), including only the summary of the enhancement and the sections addressing the "Goals" and "Non-Goals".
 The purpose of this initial Enhancement Proposal is to achieve consensus on the objectives before filling out the details of implementation.
-Once this version of the Enhancement Proposal is approved, designate it as "Provisional".
+Set the [status](#status) field in the Enhancement Proposal document to "Provisional".

+Open a Pull Request with your Enhancement Proposal and work with the reviewers to get the necessary approvals.

+> Note:
+>
+> All Enhancement Proposals should be placed in the [docs/proposals](/docs/proposals) directory.

 ### 4. Document Implementation Details

-Once the goals are set, begin filling out the implementation details.
-The details should include the following:
+Once the goals are set and the Provisional Enhancement Proposal has been merged, you can begin filling out the implementation details of the [template](/docs/proposals/template.md).
+Set the [status](#status) field in the Enhancement Proposal document to "Implementable".

-- APIs and customer driven interfaces -- this includes CLI arguments, public libraries and SDKs, API resources and objects.
-- Use cases.
-- Security considerations.
-- User experience and user interface changes.
-- Testing plans and considerations.
-- References.
-- Any alternatives considered and why we decided against them.

-Once the Enhancement Proposal is merged, mark it as "Implementable".
+Make your changes to the existing Provisional Enhancement Proposal and open a Pull Request.
+Work with the reviewers to get the necessary approvals.

 ### 6. Implement

-Once the Enhancement Proposal is marked as "Implementable", you can start implementing the proposed changes.
-Once the changes have been merged, the Enhancement Proposal issue should be closed and the Enhancement Proposal should be marked as "Completed".
+Once the Implementable Enhancement Proposal is merged, you can start implementing the proposed changes.
+In some cases it may be beneficial to open a draft Pull Request with a prototype of the changes.
+Otherwise, open a standard Pull Request with the changes and update the status field of the corresponding Enhancement Proposal to "Completed".

+> Note:
+>
+> Make sure to read the [Development Guide](/CONTRIBUTING.md#development-guide) before making any code changes.

 ## Status